ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

     -   Security offices and storage areas.

--   `POLFLM007:` **SHALL NOT** be used for taking photographs or video footage of other employees without their express permission.
+-   `POLFLM007:` Corporate devices **SHALL NOT** be used for taking photographs or video footage of other employees without their express permission.

--   `POLFLM008:` **SHALL NOT** be used to take photographs or video footage of members of the public, visitors, or attendees at events unless prior notification has been provided.
+-   `POLFLM008:` Corporate devices **SHALL NOT** be used to take photographs or video footage of members of the public, visitors, or attendees at events unless prior notification has been provided.

 #### Personal devices